-The results of the analysis showed that the most material impacts on the SST target capital would arise from a series of significant natural catastrophe events affecting North Western Europe or a joint terror attack on major European cities.
+The results of the analysis showed that the most material impacts on the SST target capital would arise from a series of significant natural catastrophe events affecting North Western Europe or a large terror attack on a major European city.
 The analysis undertaken indicates TRZ is strongly capitalised and it would take an extreme event together with a retrocession failure to breach the available capital.
 TRZ's underwriting risk profile is therefore resilient to severe shocks and is within the Board approved risk appetite.